zamfi/cca-programming-electronics-fall-2015/hw/week4.md

 **This homework is just two programming practice sections, both due Sunday.**

-**Assignment 1**: Take the following code we worked on in class, that produces a grid of randomly-colorand Balls.
+**Assignment 1**: Take the following code we worked on in class, that produces a grid of randomly-colored Balls.
 Modify it so that the colors in the grid are a rainbow, like in the [in-class assignment](https://youtu.be/Ida7ntOWq28).
 One possible set of modifications:

 - Add a parameter `color c` to the `Ball` constructor function, and set `this.c` equal to that parameter.
 - Modify `setup` to add a `hue` variable that increases with every ball created.